Nashville Police Offer Pedestrian Safety Tips

 …and other dangerous driving habits that lead to accidents with pedestrians.

-Contact a Nashville Personal Injury Attorney Today
+Contact a Nashville Personal Injury Lawyer Today

 Walking is a basic part of what people do every day, yet most drivers fail to see when pedestrians are crossing or near the road.
-If you or someone that you know has been injured or killed in a pedestrian accident with a vehicle in the Nashville area, let the personal injury attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured or killed in a pedestrian accident with a vehicle in the Nashville area, let the personal injury lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and confidential consultation of your case.